ManticoreGamesInc/platform-documentation/src/tutorials/boss_tutorial.md

 Have think about what other interesting mechanics, or improvements can be added to the boss fight, and consider implementing them.
 Here are a few ideas.

 - Scale difficulty based on amount of players in the game.
-- Add weak points to boss (i.e. back of boss takes more damage).
+- Add weak points to boss (that is back of boss takes more damage).
 - Add more Boss attacks (i.e teleport, ground slam).
 - Damageable boss parts that need to be destroyed first.
 - Drop pickup from player if they leave the game.